 My husband found this little treasure at a secondhand store, and it is just the right size for our son.
 The stories are very brief and the illustrations are colorful.
 The only thing I would have preferred since I read this so often is that the pages rhyme.
 Oh, well.

-Our son has many other books — almost as many books as stuffed animals — but these twelve are his favorite books.
+Our sons have many other books — almost as many books as stuffed animals — but these are some of their favorite books.
 When it comes to books, my motto has always been that you can never have enough.
 I may have to rethink this motto as kids books are beginning to overflow the shelves!

 What is your toddler’s favorite books?
 Share in the comments below!

 Expecting a little one?
 It is never too early to start collecting meaningful books!
 Add one or two of your favorite books to your baby registry.
 Need a registry?
 Sign up for Amazon Baby Registry today.

 Disclosure: The links in this post may be affiliate links, meaning that, at no additional cost to you, I may receive a commission for purchases.
 Learn more.
 Thank you for supporting the brands that support this blog.